 The servicers listed are contracted by the Department of Education to manage the Direct Loans.
 They are responsible for the billing, collection and processing of all deferments, forbearances and cancellations.

-Within sixty days of the loan disbursement, the servicer should be contacting you.
+Within sixty days of the loan disbursement, the servicer will contact you.

 Exit Counseling will explain your rights and responsibilities as a Direct Loan borrower.
-Direct Loan Exit Counseling is required when you drop below half-time enrollment status.
+Direct Loan Exit Counseling is required when you cease half-time enrollment.